 IBM i maintains a well-known set of security levels.
 Those levels, specifically as defined by IBM are:

 Level 10: Password security

-No security protection, greatest security risk.
+No security protection poses the greatest security risk.
 Not recommended.

 Level 20: Password security